MarkiusFlavious/MyPythonWebScrapers/readme.md

 # Some Simple Web Scrapers

 Just a few basic web scrapers I made.
-They all use Pandas to create a csv containing the scraped data.
+They all use Pandas to create a csv file containing the scraped data.

 ## 1. watches.py
 >While playing around on [Bid or Buy](https://www.bidorbuy.co.za), I learned that for their site, I needed to use a json payload in order to get the results I wanted in Beautiful Soup, which was to grab the 1st page's search results for watches.